Ah31/Ah31.github.io/about.md

 permalink: /about/
 ---

 Hey!
 I am Parnika.
-I am currently a budding researcher exploring RL and write about topics I believe have been remarable on my journey.
+I am currently a budding researcher exploring RL and write about topics that have been remarable on my learning journey.

 ### More Information